-An electric, plug-in lawnmower can be an affordable and practical solution for keeping up a small yard.
-Electric lawnmowers are light weight, quiet, and require need less maintenance than gas mowers.
-In addition you start it at the flip of a switch instead of by pulling that rope, and you never have to make trips to your local gas station to fill up a container with fuel.
-They are also better for the environment.
+An electric, plug-in lawnmower can be a ver easy and practical solution for upkeeping a small yard.
+Electric lawnmowers are light weight, quiet, do not require gasoline or oil, and need less maintenance than gas mowers.
+In addition you start it at the flip of a swtich instead of by pulling that rope.
 The only drawbacks are that you need access to an outdoor outlet, and you must deal with dragging that long extension cord behind you.

 Things You'll Need

 - A small lawn

 - Access to an outdoor outlet